Relative Grounds for Refusal of Registration of Trademark

 1. Conduct a Thorough Trademark Search

-Even if your mark consists of words that are generic or similar to existing marks, the uniqueness of the logo and colors can make a huge difference in its examination.
-There are instances when in a show-cause hearing the officer revokes TM objection under section 11.
+Even if your mark consists of words that are generic or similar to existing marks, the uniqueness of the logo and colours can make a huge difference in its examination.
+There are instances when in a show-cause hearing the officer revokes TM objections under section 11.
 This decision is based on the use of the mark as “represented in its unique logo/design”.

 As you can see, “Sardarbuksh” can fall under the ‘deceptively similar’ category concerning the well-known brand “Starbucks” under section 11.
-However, since changes in the logo made it unique and different, the application for “Sardarbuksh” was later Accepted as a valid Trademark.
+However, they later accepted the application for “Sardarbuksh” since changes in the logo made it unique and different.

 3. Don’t apply for a general description of goods and services

 It might look like a tedious task to specifically mention certain products and services from one class of trademarks.
-However, it is also one of the best ways to overcome the objection under section 11.
-The reason is that if you and the other mark (“cited mark”) are in different areas of business, there is no chance of causing any deception to the general public.
+However, it is also one of the best ways to overcome the objection undergrounds for refusal of registration of trademark under section 11.
+The reason is that if you and the other mark (“cited mark”) are in different areas of business, then there is no chance of causing any deception to the general public.

 LegalWiz.in experts cautiously take steps to avoid objections at all costs.
 However, even if an examination report is issued, our team makes sure to respond in an effective way to deal with all the issues.
 Secure your trademark with a timely Reply to the examination report.
 We know how to cover the key points of the argument.
 Give us a call now!